 The short answer is yes.
 You can make room for Halo Top in a ketogenic/LCHF diet, so it’s safe to call Halo Top a keto ice cream.
 However, while the premise of Halo Top is that you can eat the whole pint (four servings) without guilt, that’s not generally the case if you’re keto.
 Sticking to one or two servings is ideal.
-That said, it’s not impossible to eat the whole pint and stay in ketosis, but you may have to eat close to zero carbs for the rest of the day because an entire pint of dairy Halo Top has between 24g and 40g net carbs.
-Flavors range from between 6g and 10g net carbs per 1/2 cup serving).
+That said, it’s not impossible to eat the whole pint and stay in ketosis, but you may have to eat close to zero carbs for the rest of the day because an entire pint of dairy Halo To, which contains four servings, has between 24g and 40g net carbs.
+Flavors range from between 6g and 10g net carbs per 1/2 cup serving.

 Continue reading “What’s the Lowest Carb Halo Top?
 Here’s Every Flavor Ranked by Net Carbs”

 Update 12/2/18: KNOW Foods has changed the size of their cookies so they are now about half as big and only 190 calories.
 They are still delicious and probably a more reasonable serving size now although I loved how giant they were before.
 The links to products in this article are likely outdated.
 Here is a link to the new KNOW cookies on Amazon.
 There is also a new flavor, which is peanut butter.
 I initially disliked it compared to the other flavors, especially since it was 1g higher in net carbs, but it’s starting to grow on me and become a favorite.
 It’s nice and gooey, but it has a strong peanut butter taste that I didn’t expect.
 Now I enjoy that aspect of it.

 I learned that keto cookies exist while listening to Joe Rogan Experience #994 with Dom D’Agostino, the same episode I referenced in my ENERGYbits® spirulina algae tablet review.
 Dom brings keto cookies to the show, and he says to find them by searching “keto cookie.”